hmcclinton/Froggervideogame/Revision8AcradeGame/README.md

 Cat girl wins game and gets mouse if she gains 500 points

-Cat girl can collide with rock and star to them remove from board
+Cat girl can collide with star to remove from board

 ###Resources###
 videos, forums, google